Dentures in Mississauga – Fix and Replace Your Teeth Today

 They might hurt when you first get them as you get used to them, however, long term they shouldn’t be painful and should be comfortable.
 If not, please give us a call.

 How Long do Dentures Last?

 Dentures last 5-10 years if you take care of them properly.
 Of course, during that time, they may need to be rebased, relined or refitted from time to time if your mouth undergoes any changes or if they start to show signs of wear and tear.

 What Are The 3 Most Typical Problems with Dentures

 There are many problems that you could have with your dentures but there are three very common problems below for you so that you can see exactly what to expect:

 - “The lower dentures are looser than the top ones” – This is actually inevitable because the top dentures are naturally subject to a greater level of suction thanks to the nature of the gums.
 The upper gums offer much more support than the lower gums so do not worry as it is perfectly normal.
 However, you may want to use a little denture adhesive on the bottom set just to keep them in place.

-- “I struggle to speak with dentures in” – If your dentures are new then this is inevitable because you will need to learn to talk with them in.
-Perseverance is the key here because you will soon get used to them.
-Practice your speech and identify words that you have trouble with.
-From there you will find it easier to get used to them.
+- “I struggle to speak with dentures in” – If your dentures are new then this is inevitable because you will need to learn to talk with them.
+However, if it’s been awhile, they might need to be refitted, relined or even repaired.

 - “My dentures do not fit, (especially when eating food) and rub my gums” – If you have only just had your dentures fitted then this is inevitable so you should give it a few weeks to settle down.
 If you develop sores in the meantime then speak to your dentist.
 If you have had your dentures for quite some time then they may feel loose or tight as your gums experience changes.
 Always see a dentist for adjustments and repairs if they are beginning to feel a little off.
 If they are loose then just use a little adhesive to keep them in place until you can have the problem solved professionally.